ndebruin/nginx-webdav-docker/README.md

-# nginx-fancyindex-docker
+# nginx-webdav-docker

-An Alpine Docker container that runs nginx along with the fancyindex mod.
+An Alpine Docker container that runs nginx as a WebDAV server.

 # Usage:

 Usage is very simple, as there is very little this container actually does.
+No TLS, no authentication.
+All of that should be handled on a Reverse Proxy.

 ```
-docker run --name nginx-fancyindex -p 80:80 -v /path/to/content:/srv/:ro -d registry.gitlab.draigon.org/ndebruin/nginx-fancyindex-docker:latest
+docker run --name nginx-webdav -p 80:80 -v /path/to/content:/srv/:rw -d ghcr.io/ndebruin/nginx-webdav-docker:latest
 ```

 You can change the port number.